AnkurRam2002/multi-tenant-app-system/README.md

 # 🚀 Multi-Tenant App Deployment Platform

-A full-stack platform to deploy and manage multiple tenant web applications (like React or Next apps) dynamically on a single server, each accessible through its own custom domain/subdomain using nginx reverse proxy — all managed via an admin dashboard!
+StackHost is a full-stack platform to deploy and manage multiple tenant web applications (like React or Next apps) dynamically on a single server, each accessible through its own custom domain/subdomain using nginx reverse proxy — all managed via an admin dashboard!

 Currently the nginx config is setup to run static files only. it can be switched for running apps with relatively minor changes.